dgramop/dhruv.fund/README.md

 The following semester, after I moved to San Francisco for tech work, I had the privilege of seeing those same residents at [Open Sauce](https://opensauce.com/), where they presented their work.
 </details>

-[^1]: Slushy Fund is run by an aulmn, and is not affiliated with George Mason University.